 49 Travessa de Cedofeita falsely advertised

 There’s not much we can do about it.
 Except write a formal letter of complaint to the tourist office and the different rental sites Marcelo Eduardo de Aguiar Ferreira is using to advertise his ‘Cedofeita House’ at 49 Travessa de Cedofeita.
 Plus a couple of articles in different languages on my French, Dutch and English blogs to make sure the address of the apartment and the name of the owner will be very well found on Google.
 This way, even if he will not give us any of our money back, in the end HE will be the loser.
-Because a warning to people that Marcelo from 49 Travessa de Cedofeita will take your money and not deliver on his promises will cost him a lot of business.
+Because people will understand that Marcelo from 49 Travessa de Cedofeita has taken our money and did not deliver on his promises.

 Anyhow.
 With all this hassle, we were really fed up with Porto.
 The new apartment was quite nice and comfy and the owner was a dear, but everywhere we went we were cold.
 In the restaurant, in the pub, in the streets… COLD!
 There was only one thing we were really looking forward to… go back home.
 So we decided to do just that.